Get creative with these fun National Day crafts and recipes that'll have you feeling proud and patriotic in no time…

-Ah, National Day.
-Time to don those red and white clothes, head out to your fave restaurants for SG54 feasts and enjoy the wealth of fun things to do with the family.
-We love everything about raising kids in Singapore and the fact that being parents to littlies means some of our fave indoor activities… crafting and cooking!
-So what better time to grab the arts and crafts supplies or head into the kitchen than the long weekend?
-We’ve listed seven fab ideas for National Day crafts that you can try at home.
+It will soon be Happy National Day in Singapore!
+Time to don those red and white clothes, watch the fireworks and celebrate life in the Lion City.
+Because we love everything about raising kids in Singapore!
+One of our fave parts about being parents to littlies?
+All that crafting and cooking!
+So what better time to grab the arts and crafts supplies or head into the kitchen than the upcoming National Day long weekend?
+We’ve listed some fab ideas for National Day crafts that you can try at home.
 Enjoy!

 Cool down from all the National Day celebrations with the family by rustling up some of these patriotic icy poles at home.
 Made with zingy strawberries and creamy yoghurt, they’re a tasty nod to the Singapore flag!
 We bet you won’t be able to stop at just one…